Swap Linked List Nodes in Pairs

 • Suppose there are m data fields in a linked list node, so we need to perform O(m) data swapping operations at each step of recursion.

-• So time complexity function T(n) = T(n-2) + O(m), where base case is the situation of T(1) = c and T(0) = c.
+• Time complexity function T(n) = T(n-2) + O(m), where base case is the situation of T(1) = c and T(0) = c.

 • If m is constant then the time complexity = O(n), If m ~ n, then time complexity = O(n^2).

 The space complexity depends on the size of the recursion call stack which will be equal to the height of the recursion tree.
 There would be a total n/2 number of recursive calls till our recursion reach the base case.
-For this, the size of the call stack would be O(n), so space complexity = O(n)
+For this, the size of the call stack would be O(n), so space complexity = O(n).

 Critical ideas to think!

-• What would be the solution approach if a doubly-linked list is given instead of a singly linked list?
+• What would be the solution approach if a doubly-linked list is given instead of a singly-linked list?

 • How can we modify the above iterative solutions to solve this problem using two pointers: "prev" and "curr"?